 Tom graduated from the University of Oxford (Christ Church), where he was awarded the top first in his year in music, winning the University Gibbs prize.
 He completed a Master of Studies with distinction, before going on to achieve distinctions in the GDL and LPC.
 As a pupil, he received the Lord Reid Senior Scholarship from Gray’s Inn and a Phoenicia Scholarship from the Bar European Group.

 Tom practises across the full range of commercial work in chambers.
-He is regularly instructed as part of teams in heavyweight commercial disputes, and has appeared with leading counsel before the Court of Appeal and Financial Reporting Counsel, and led and unled in the High Court.
-He often appears unled in the County Court in commercial matters.
+He is regularly instructed as part of teams in heavyweight commercial disputes, and has appeared with leading counsel before the Court of Appeal, High Court and Financial Reporting Counsel, and unled in the Commercial Court, Circuit Commercial Court and County Court.

 Current and recent instructions include:

 Tom obtained extensive experience of commercial litigation and arbitration in his previous role as a Solicitor Advocate at Herbert Smith Freehills LLP.
 Significant matters included:

 As a trainee solicitor, Tom spent nine months working in transactional departments (Corporate Energy and Real Estate Finance and Restructuring), six months on secondment to BP Legal Dispute Resolution, and three months as a judicial assistant to the Commercial Court (Eder J) and Chancery Division (Proudman J and Asplin J)

 Tom also worked on a wide range of commercial law matters as a pupil and judicial assistant to the Supreme Court, including:

 Tom is instructed in Allianz Global Investors v.
 Barclays Bank and others, acting for HSBC in claims in relation to alleged FX manipulation (led by Helen Davies QC and Sarah Abram).